 - Remain active in the soil for long periods

-Disadvantages of organic fertilizers include their expense, taste appeal to some pets, and limited formulations.
-Organic fertilizers are not an overnight fix, so won’t correct severe nutrient deficiencies quickly.
+Disadvantages of organic fertilizers include their higher cost, taste appeal to some pets, and limited formulations.
+Organic fertilizers are not an overnight fix—they won’t correct severe nutrient deficiencies quickly.

-Gardeners who want to fertilize once and forget it can shop for slow-release fertilizers that use coatings or capsule-like shells to control the release of the fertilizer over a period of weeks or months.
-These types of fertilizers are especially popular in houseplant care.
+Gardeners who prefer to fertilize plants infrequently can use slow-release fertilizers, which are coated or encapsulated to control the release of the fertilizer over a period of several weeks or months.
+These types of fertilizers are especially popular for houseplant care and outdoor containers.

 Here's the Scoop on Chemical and Organic Fertilizers.
 Oregon State Extension